-Amy Moore, Associate at WS Aberdeen, talks about her experience on McCann Worldgroup’s Out of Office For Good programme and ongoing relationship with sustainable development organisation, Raleigh International.
+Amy Moore, Associate at Weber Shandwick in Aberdeen, talks about her experience on McCann Worldgroup’s Out of Office for Good programme and ongoing relationship with sustainable development organisation, Raleigh International.

 Back in August, I was very lucky to be given the exciting opportunity to go to Tanzania with 10 others from McCann Worldgroup UK’s network to take part in the Out of Office for Good programme.
 After months of planning, we taught 30 youth leaders who form the Raleigh Tanzania Society about how to create campaigns for social change in their country.